We’ve been a paying customer for Site5 for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 - Free Domain: No ($12.00 a year)

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Quick and easy install of popular apps and CMSs with Softaculous.

 Site5 isn’t bad per se.
 But they’re not great, either.

 Despite the sheer number of ‘PROS’ vs. ‘CONS’ listed above, we can’t help but feel like their service is just… average.
 Especially compared to the (true) costs.

-There are a few especially nice perks that certain customers will enjoy.
+However, there are a few especially nice perks that certain customers will enjoy.
 The free trial on top of the money back guarantee comes to mind.
 As does the free migration service for up to 25 cPanel accounts.
 Their support is also good.

 Usually, that’s enough to put them over the edge.

 However, if you’re looking for the best site performance where it counts, like the most stable uptime possible and fastest page loading times to boost sales — especially for a great deal — you might want to shop around for better alternatives.
 (Click that link for a few better recommendations.)

 What’s good about Site5 Hosting?

 - Free website transfers